A&M Youth

 Hope .
 Never the same

-Summer 2023 is going to be great.
-One of the things we are most excited about is that our high school group will be going to Trek.
+Summer 2025 is going to be great.
+One of the things we are really excited about is that our high school group will be going to Trek.
 Trek is a great week of spiritual growth and spiritual focus in the mountains of Colorado.
 This webpage contains everything you need to know about Trek.
-You can sign-up by using the link at the bottom of this page.

 Here are some of the big details about Trek: